The iron era : 1840 to 1877

 The Durham Miners’ Union is formed following a meeting of miners in Durham City’s Market Hotel (now the Market Tavern in Durham market place).

 The Northern Echo newspaper is established in Darlington by John Hyslop Bell with the backing of the influential Pease family.
 It will become particularly influential under its second editor, W.T.
 Stead.

 July 17, 1870 – 130,000 crowd for hero

 Around 130,000 people across Tyneside turned out to see the funeral procession of their great hero, the champion rower, Harry Clasper.
 Harry’s coffin is transported by a tug along the Tyne watched by the huge crowd.

 A bridge opens at Redheugh linking Gateshead and Newcastle.
 It will be the first of three successive bridges on the site.

 Northern engineers strike over working hours.
 The Tyneside works of Armstrong and Hawthorn are badly affected but Robert Stephenson’s locomotive works is not.
 Managers at Charles Palmer’s of Jarrow persuade employees to continue working, promising to accept deals negotiated by strikers at other factories.

-1871 – Saltwell Towers sold to Gateshead
+1871 – Saltwell Towers for Gateshead

 Architect, William Wailes has sold his new home in Gateshead to the town’s corporation after running into financial difficulties.